brucestarlove/mm-map/README.md

 # Monument Map & Cultural Library

-A React component for embedding in Webflow that displays an interactive map of the USA with monument pins and coordinates pulled from Webflow CMS collections.
-Also functions as a searchable catalog for the cultural ecosystem including Patrons, Organizations, Programs, and Concepts.
+A React application that displays an interactive map of the USA with monument pins and detailed information.
+Also functions as a searchable catalog for the cultural ecosystem including Persons, Organizations, Programs, and Concepts.

 ## Features

 - **Interactive USA Map**: Displays monuments with custom pins and detailed popups
-- **Webflow CMS Integration**: Pulls data from your Webflow CMS collections
+- **API Data Integration**: Pulls real-time data from API endpoints
-- **Searchable Catalog**: Browse monuments and cultural ecosystem (patrons, organizations, programs, and concepts)
+- **Searchable Catalog**: Browse monuments and cultural ecosystem (persons, organizations, programs, and concepts)
+- **Interactive Map Integration**: Click monument list items to open map tooltips and pan to locations
+- **Client-side Caching**: 5-minute cache for improved performance
-- **Modern UI**: Uses your brand colors (#1f3056, #263c59, #c87c35, #fefeff, #e4dfd5, #e5c422)
+- **Modern UI**: Uses brand colors (#1f3056, #263c59, #c87c35, #fefeff, #e4dfd5, #e5c422)
 - **Responsive Design**: Works on desktop and mobile devices

 ## Development Setup